sigcsets/sigcse2022/pages/schedule_index.md

 ### Posters

-Presenters will submit a PDF of their poster and have the option to submit a 1-2minute "teaser" video to the work/research in their poster to peak the interest of registrants to attend the live presentation.
+Presenters will submit a PDF of their poster and have the option to submit a 1-2minute "teaser" video to the work/research in their poster to pique the interest of registrants to attend the live presentation.

 * Schedule of Posters will be available in January
 * [Presenting Posters at SIGCSE TS 2021]({{ site.url }}/authors/posters/#presenting-at-sigcse-ts-2021)